kputnam/lambad/README.md

 ## How to Use

 There are three functions defined for use in GHCi.
-Both `eval` and `pval` take an reduction strategy (callByName, callByValue, normalOrder, applicativeOrder, hybridApplicative, hybridNormal, and headSpine) and a Text string denoting a lambda calculus expression.
+Both `eval` and `evalPrint` take an reduction strategy (callByName, callByValue, normalOrder, hybridNormal, hybridApplicative, applicativeOrder, and headSpine), an environment, and a Text string denoting a lambda calculus expression.

 `eval` returns a value of type `(Either Text Expression, [Step Expression])`, where first element is either an error message or the result of the computation and the second element is a list of reduction steps.

-`pval` returns a value of type `Either Text Expression` and pretty-prints the reduction steps to the console as a side effect.
+`evalPrint` returns a value of type `Either Text Expression` and pretty-prints the reduction steps to the console as a side effect.

-`aval` takes only a Text string and evaluates the expression using each strategy and prints a table showing the number of subexpressions evaluated and the evaluated result.
+`evalEach` takes only an environment and a Text string.
+It evaluates the expression using each strategy and prints a table showing the number of subexpressions evaluated and the evaluated result.

+#### Environments

+Environments are used to resolve free variables, which otherwise are interpreted as data constructors.
+Use `emptyEnv` to skip resolving free variables.

+You can load definitions if you like, using `evalEnv` and providing a reduction strategy and a Text string with declarations formatted like:

+    (declare Z (lambda f x. x))
+    (declare S (lambda n f x. f (n f x)))

+This will return an `Environment Expression` value, which can be passed to the eval methods above.

 ### Example